 A guide is available for employees who wish to engage in any political activities in support of, within or in opposition to a political party, or in support of or in opposition to a candidate before or during an election period.
-For more information, please refer to the PSC site and the Political Activity Self-Assessment Tool.
+For more information, please refer to the PSC's Political activities site and the Political Activities Self-Assessment Tool.

-LAC employees demonstrate mutual assistance and great generosity during the charitable campaigns approved for the entire public service and in support of the causes of non-profit organizations.
+LAC employees demonstrate mutual assistance and great generosity during the charitable campaigns approved for the entire public service and in support of non-profit organizations.

 Normally, fundraising campaigns for a non-profit organization that do not involve active solicitation are acceptable and are not within the scope of this Code.
-When in doubt, employees should consult their immediate supervisor.
+When in doubt, employees should consult their manager.

-Selling products such as chocolate bars as part of a fundraising campaign for organizations such as schools, sports teams and non-profit associations is permitted, but only if this activity does not involve active solicitation.
-Employees can place a box of items to be sold with a description of the event or organization seeking funding, the contact information of the employee participating in the campaign, and an envelope to collect the money in common areas such as kitchens, as long as LAC employees feel entirely free to participate or not.
+Selling products such as chocolate bars as part of a fundraising campaign for organizations such as schools, sports teams and non-profit associations is permitted, if this activity does not involve active solicitation.
+Employees can place a box of items to be sold with a description of the event or organization seeking funding, the contact information of the employee participating in the campaign, and an envelope to collect the money in common areas such as kitchens, as long as LAC employees feel entirely free to participate.

-However, it is still necessary to submit a request in writing to the COI officer for any other solicitation on LAC property or as a LAC employee.
-The officer will assess the values, ethics and conflict of interest considerations and will make a recommendation to the Librarian and Archivist of Canada for approval, as appropriate.
-This prior written approval is also required to solicit donations, prizes or contributions from third parties, including for the Government of Canada Workplace Charitable Campaign (GCWCC).
+However, it is still necessary to submit a request in writing to the COI officer, by completing the Conflict of Interest Declaration Form, for any other solicitation on LAC property or as a LAC employee.
+The officer will assess the values, ethics and conflict of interest considerations and will make a recommendation to the Librarian and Archivist of Canada.
+A prior written approval is also required to solicit donations, prizes or contributions from third parties, including for the Government of Canada Workplace Charitable Campaign (GCWCC).

-Approval is granted only under exceptional circumstances and for official activities.
-Without this approval, we are prohibited from soliciting in the workplace, using LAC equipment to prepare solicitation activities, or approaching our LAC contacts (external and internal) for donations or for private affairs (e.g., for charities for which we volunteer or for personal businesses).
+Approval is granted under exceptional circumstances and for official activities.
+Without this approval, we are prohibited from soliciting in the workplace, using LAC equipment to prepare solicitation activities, or approaching our LAC contacts (external and internal) for donations (e.g., for charities for which we volunteer or for personal businesses).
 Lastly, we cannot use our LAC email, telephone or mailing addresses for solicitation purposes.

 4.5 Avoidance of preferential treatment